 When we moved, I treated myself to an espresso machine that lets me make fancy cappuccinos each morning.
 I saw no sense in having a coffee maker and an espresso machine, so I got rid of our old coffee maker.
 But I didn’t account for one very important fact…That I love my iced coffees in the hot summer!

-And since I have no coffee maker, I can’t keep a big jug of double-strength coffee in the fridge for iced coffees anymore.
-So when I had the chance to test the new Folgers Iced Café concentrates, I couldn’t pass it up – the timing was perfect since I was looking for a solution until the heat starts to die down.
+And since I don’t have a coffee maker, I can’t keep a big jug of double-strength coffee in the fridge anymore.
+So, when I had the chance to test the new Folgers Iced Café concentrates, I couldn’t pass it up – the timing was perfect since I was looking for a solution until the heat starts to die down.

 - One bottle has 12 servings | Cost is approx. 42¢ per iced coffee (plus cost of milk)

 - Tiny and portable, which means coffee on demand wherever!